 - Place an initial fraud alert on your credit report.
 Simply call any one of the three CRAs—Equifax, Experian, or TransUnion—and ask for an initial fraud alert.
 The company you call must inform the other two CRAs of the alert.
 The alert will remain for 90 days and can be renewed after that.
 With a fraud alert on your reports, a creditor or lender will be required to confirm your identity before issuing credit.

 - Freeze your credit reports.
 Ordinarily, CRAs will send credit reports to almost anyone who asks, but when you place a security freeze on your account, they will have to check with you first.
 There may be a fee for this, depending on the situation.

 If you are having trouble getting mistaken or fraudulent information removed from your credit reports—no matter how it got there—you may be able to take legal action.
-Fill out the form on this page to get in touch with me today.
+Contact me online or call me directly at 855.982.2400 today.
 If I can help—I will!

 Who can request a copy of my credit report?